shettydevika/Machine-Learning-Based-Chatbots/README.md

 - **response: The chatbot's response.**

 Example:

-      ```sh
             query,response
             "What is your name?", "I am a chatbot created to assist you."
-      "   Where are you located?", "We are located at 123 Main Street, Anytown, USA."
+            "Where are you located?", "We are located at 123 Main Street, Anytown, USA."

 ## Model Training

 To train the chatbot's machine learning model, use the provided training scripts.
 Details on model architecture and training procedures can be found in the training directory.

+##License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+##Acknowledgements

+Thanks to the open-source community for providing the tools and libraries that made this project possible.